 5.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Bolsover Street or East Lane.
+Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within Lamington Street.